adafruit/circuitpython-weekly-newsletter/_drafts/2020-01-28-draft.md

 [View this email]() in your browser.

 Hi everyone!
 It's the latest Python for Microcontrollers newsletter brought you by the community!
 We're on [Discord](https://discord.gg/HYqvREz), [Twitter](https://twitter.com/search?q=circuitpython&src=typed_query&f=live), and for past newsletters - [view them all here](https://www.adafruitdaily.com/category/circuitpython/).
 If you're reading this on the web, [subscribe here](https://www.adafruitdaily.com/).
-Let's Get started!
+Let's get started!

 ## News from around the web!